->''"There are wolves in the world. But sometimes they're the good guys, I guess."''

 Leary tells O'Hare to kill him but O'Hare refuses.
 While they argue, someone shoots Eliot in the chest.
 Stunned, they all turn to see Sophie there with a smoking gun.
 Nate checks him and finds a cellphone and Leary asks to see it.
 He doesn't find any speed dial number, but Sophie tells him to hit re-dial and it goes to O'Hare.
 It turns out that Nate used the phone he called O'Hare on earlier and pretended to take it from Eliot's pocket.
 Furious Leary thinks that O'Hare is selling him out since he refused to shoot him.
 Unable to answer and confused, O'Hare runs away but is saved by Hardison and Parker who were waiting outside the place in their own vehicle.
 They stop somewhere telling O'Hare that the tactical forces are moving in and tell him to make a deal with them.
 O'Hare reveals the plan and Parker tasers him, knocking him out cold while Hardison plays back the recording of his confession.
 Leary recognizes them from before, but he knows they don't have evidence against him and it would be just O'Hare's word against his.
 Nate tells him that if Matt wakes up, his bailout plan fails so Leary decides to take care of that problem personally.
 After he leaves, Eliot gets up use the detonator and some ketchup under his shirt to fake his death.

 Leary enters the hospital with the gun intending to kill Matt but is greeted by Lieutenant Bonanno when he pulls back the curtain.
 Bonanno checks the briefcase he's holding with a lot of money and tells Leary that O'Hare has been cooperative (Parker and Hardison left him tied to Bonnano's car with the recording) and conclude that since O'Hare flipped, Leary robbed his own bank.
 What really happened was a few days ago ,Hardison and Parker used it to steal all the money from several boxes after duplicating the master key when they were investigating the bank.
 Furthermore Bonanno even mention that he's carrying Matt's stolen briefcase which has Matt's initials.
 While Leary's being arrested, he denies and tells him that he's being set up.
-Bonnanno refuses to believe him as no one could be that smart.
+Bonnanno says he doubts anyone's smart enough to frame someone so obviously guilty.

 Back at [=McRory's=] Pub, The Kerrigans thank Nate for helping them out as Nate gives them the check from the IRS as Matt was the first to figure out the tax fraud.
 Zoe comes up and gives Nate a hug.